wooczak/wooczak/README.md

      👉🏻  Basics of **Git** and using the **Terminal**<br>
      👉🏻  Simultaneously working on **Python** basics (mainly regarding creating Bioinformatics programs)<br><br>

-What I want to get to know in the foreesable future?
+What I want to get to know in the foreesable future?<br>
-     👉🏻 React.js / React Native
+     👉🏻 React.js / React Native<br>
-     👉🏻 Boostrap
+     👉🏻 Boostrap<br>
      👉🏻 TypeScript<br><br>

 Nice to see you here!<br>